 The three-phase supply consists of three sinusoidal patterns which are 120 degrees out of phase to each other.
 Single-phase supply consists of one of the three sinusoidal patterns in s three-phase along with neutral.
 Both single-phase and three-phase have roles for which they are well suited.
 At the same time, they are different from each other.
 The differences between single-phase and three-phase supply can be well understood from this article.

-A three-phase AC electric system is a three-wire system consists of three power circuits, with their sinusoidal voltage pattern varying 120 degrees apart from each other.
+A three-phase AC electric system is a three-wire system consisting of three power circuits, with their sinusoidal voltage pattern varying 120 degrees apart from each other.
 A three-phase system has two configurations: Star(wye) and Delta.
 Star configuration is a 4-wire system: three wires for power and the fourth wire is neutral.
 Delta configuration is a 3-wire system: three wires for power.
-High power industrial loads are powered by a three-phase supply.
+High-power industrial loads are powered by a three-phase supply.

 Difference between single-phase and three-phase

-- The key difference between single-phase and three phases is their power delivering capacity.
+- The key difference between single-phase and three-phase ac supplies is their power-delivering capacity.
 A three-phase supply can deliver more power than a single-phase supply.

 - There are two types or three-phase configurations: star and delta.
 Whereas there is only one single-phase configuration.

 - Three-phase supply can power a high load than a single-phase supply.